foontzoot/foontzoot.github.io/index.md

 ##### RedHat • PHP 5.X • MySQL • Apache • Bootstrap • jQuery • Mandrill • GitHub

+I created the exact clone of the wab application hosted on e-bay.
 Dell Advantage members get 5% back on a Dell ePromotional Card for all Dell.ca purchases over $100.
 This application was created with PHP and MySQL.
 We used Mandrill for transactional emails.
 Existing data was provided by several Dell departments and was combined into one single source.

 ---